YannickAlex07/minienv/README.md

 **Precedence Order:** Values from `.env`-files have a lower precedence than environment variables, therefore if a key exists in the environment and in a `.env`-file, there value in the environment takes precedence.
 Also, if a key exists in multiple `.env`-files, the last value takes precedence.

+## Advanced Usage

+The following features are more advanced, however some of them might still be useful.

 #### Additional Fallback Values

 Another option that `minienv` provides is to supply custom fallback values that might be sourced from somewhere completely else: